vualidon/ColiVara/readme.md

 Colivara is a suite of services that allows you to store, search, and retrieve documents based on their **_visual_** embedding.

-It is a web-first implementation of the ColiPali paper using ColQwen2 as the LLM model.
+It is a web-first implementation of the ColPali paper using ColQwen2 as the LLM model.
 It works exactly like RAG from the end-user standpoint - but using vision models instead of chunking and text-processing for documents.

 ### Cloud Quickstart: